 Ingredient splitting in dog food is the dubious practice of rearranging labels to make the ingredients list look ‘healthy’.
-If you’re like most dog owners, you want to make sure that your pup is eating the best nutrition possible.
+Like most dog owners, you want to ensure that your pup is eating the best nutrition possible.

 How does ingredient splitting work?
 What does that mean, and should you be worried about your bag of pet food?